AideenM12/MotherFolklore-MS3/README.md

 ### Connect app to Github Repository

-1. Click the deply tab and connect to GitHub.
+1. Click the deploy tab and connect to GitHub.
 2. Type the name of the repository into the search bar presented.
 3. Click the Code dropdown button next to the green Gitpod button.
 4. When the correct repository displays click the connect button.